nextmoov/nextmoov/developers/NewProject.md

 ## Create a repository for any component

 - For a backend component (API,...), use our Backend Template : [nextmoov-template-backend](https://github.com/nextmoov/nextmoov-template-backend)
-- For a frontend component, use our Backend Template : [nextmoov-template-backend](https://github.com/nextmoov/nextmoov-template-backend)
+- For a frontend component, use our Frontend Template : [nextmoov-template-frontend](https://github.com/nextmoov/nextmoov-template-frontend)

 That's it !
 Our templates are filled with every conventions you should follow.